Veer119238738738273/CS4337_Project-1/devlog.md

 I got an error with my files "system error: no such file or directory; rkt_err=3" even though it is in my directory so now I have to figure that out since I cant run my code unless this is fixed.

+#10.21.2025 Time 7:52 PM
+So there were a bunch of changes that I had to make and forgot to document them as I was updating them.
+1) I had to make a new folder in my desktop.
+2) I changed/added some code in my Parse and List function and I changed the name of the file.
+The parse-int/list function reads a sequence of characters and converts the leading part of it into an integer.
+It first skips any spaces, checks if there’s a negative sign, and then collects all consecutive digits.
+If the sequence doesn’t start with valid digits, it raises an error.
+Once it identifies the number, it converts it from characters to an integer and returns that number along with the remaining unprocessed characters.
+3) I kept the main function the same since I'm still developing and testing the helper functions separately.
+4) I also changed the name of digit and scanner function to just scanner so that it is more simplistic and easier to call later on
+5) The other files stayed the same overall.
+Nothing else changed.
+Now the code seems to be running correctly without any errors.